 - The sidebar scrolls up with the page.

-- Set the width and choose if the author profile appears in the sidebar using the sidebar tweaks in Blog post options.
+- Set the width and choose if the author profile appears in the sidebar using the sidebar tweaks under Blog post options.

 - On mobile, the sidebar displays below the page content.